canonical/open-documentation-academy/multipass/Linux.md

 Some environments require a lot of configuration and setup.
 Multipass Blueprints are instances with a deep level of customization.
 The Docker Blueprint, for example, is a pre-configured Docker environment with a Portainer container already running.
 We can launch an instance using the Docker Blueprint by running `multipass launch docker --name docker-dev`

-Once that’s finished, let’s run `multipass info docker-dev` to note down the IP of the new instance.
+Once that's finished, let's run `multipass info docker-dev` to note down the IP of the new instance.

 ```plain
 $ multipass launch docker --name docker-dev